 GOD OF WAR doesn’t follow mythology exactly, so it could be that this Nal is supposed to be an entirely different person.
 Or…

 Is it possible that Faye is the mother of all giants?
 Is Kratos actually Bergelmir?
-Will he go back in time and find Faye, and become the parents of all frost giants?
+Will he go back in time, find Faye, and become the parents of all frost giants?
 Did Faye know who he really was when she met him, because she knew him from her past?
-In myth, Loki is the father of the Midgard serpent, Jörmungandr, so perhaps Atreus goes back in time as well?

-The idea of being a “good god” is significant in GOD OF WAR.
-I think it would be an incredible story arc for Kratos if, after all he’s done, he were to end up being Bergelmir, the one good god who believed in peace and was beloved by all.
+The idea of being a “good god” is a significant theme in GOD OF WAR.
+I think it would be an incredible story arc for Kratos if, after all he’s done, he becomes beloved Bergelmir, king of giants, or Tyr, who brought peace and justice.

 ~ J.L.
 Hilton